unel/experiments/README.md

-# some experiments hype technologies
+# some experiments with hype technologies

 This is a research project to combine docker, node, mongo, chatGPT, telegram bot and TTS / STT services